peteroupc/peteroupc.github.io/randomcommon.md

 <a id=Choosing_Items_with_Separate_Probabilities></a>
 ## Choosing Items with Separate Probabilities

 _Weighted choice_ (also known as a _categorical distribution_) is a random choice of items, where each item has a _weight_ and is chosen with a probability proportional to its weight.
-For algorithms on weighted choice, see "[**Weighted Choice With Replacement**](https://peteroupc.github.io/randomfunc.html#Weighted_Choice_With_Replacement)".
+For algorithms on weighted choice, see "[**Weighted Choice With Replacement**](https://peteroupc.github.io/randomfunc.html#Weighted_Choice_With_Replacement)", which covers choices in which items are taken and put back.

 The algorithm shown there is a straightforward way to implement weighted choice, but there are faster alternatives (which are both implemented in [**Python sample code**](https://peteroupc.github.io/randomgen.zip)):

-- Vose's alias method (`VoseAlias`).
+- Vose's version of the alias method (`VoseAlias`).
 See "[**Darts, Dice, and Coins: Sampling from a Discrete Distribution**](https://www.keithschwarz.com/darts-dice-coins/)" by Keith Schwarz for more information.
 - The Fast Loaded Dice Roller (`FastLoadedDiceRoller`) (Saad et al. 2020)<sup>[**(4)**](#Note4)</sup>.
+- Bram van de Klumpert [**compares various data structures**](https://dspace.library.uu.nl/handle/1874/393383) for weighted choice.

+Weighted choice _without replacement_ is a choice where each item can be chosen no more than once.
+The simplest way to implement this kind of weighted choice is to use weighted choice with replacement, except that after an index is chosen, that index's weight is set to 0 to keep the index from being chosen again.
+Other options are given in "[**Weighted Choice Without Replacement (Single Copies)**](https://peteroupc.github.io/randomfunc.html#Weighted_Choice_Without_Replacement_Single_Copies)" and "[**Weighted Choice Without Replacement (List of Unknown Size)**](https://peteroupc.github.io/randomfunc.html#Weighted_Choice_Without_Replacement_List_of_Unknown_Size)".

 Note that choosing _true_ with a given probability, or _false_ otherwise, is a special case of weighted sampling involving two items (also known as a _Bernoulli trial_).
 But there are much simpler ways of choosing _true_ or _false_ this way; see "[**Boolean (True/False) Conditions**](https://peteroupc.github.io/randomfunc.html#Boolean_True_False_Conditions)".
 Perhaps the most practical is the idiom `RNDINTEXC(Y) < X`, which chooses _true_ with probability `X/Y`, _false_ otherwise.